fkhadra/react-toastify/README.md

 ```

-### Drag to remove
+### Swipe to remove

-You can drag the toast to remove it:
+You can swipe the toast to remove it:

 ![drag](https://user-images.githubusercontent.com/5574267/38770523-9438ff7c-4014-11e8-93a5-acd7dbdae52b.gif)